lconcia/life_sciences_ml_at_tacc/docs/section3/Build_Your_Own_CNN.rst

 .. toggle:: Click to show

     **Accuracy (Left Plot)**
-     - Training accuracy increases over time, reaching about 50% before declining again in the final epochs
+     - Training accuracy starts around 47% and gradually improves to about 50% by the end of training
-     - Validation accuracy remains low, indicating poor generalization
+     - Validation accuracy shows higher volatility - it remains above training accuracy for most epochs (reaching ~58% at epoch 11), but drops dramatically in the final epoch to ~37%
+     - The gap between training and validation accuracy varies significantly throughout training

     **Loss (Right Plot)**
-     - Training loss steadily decreases, showing that the model is fitting the training data
-     - Validation loss fluctuates and does not improve

-    **Interpretation**: The model is memorizing the training data, but is failing to learn patterns that generalize to unseen data.
-In other words, the model is **overfitting** to the training data.
+     - Training loss fluctuates but generally decreases over time from ~1.03 to ~0.97
+     - Validation loss is generally lower than training loss through most epochs, showing some instability
+     - There's a concerning spike in validation loss at the final epoch, jumping to ~1.07

+    **Interpretation**: The model shows signs of both underfitting and instability.
+The relatively low accuracy suggests the model struggles to learn effective patterns from the data.
+The final drop in validation accuracy paired with the spike in validation loss indicates potential overfitting or training instability in later epochs.
+The erratic validation metrics suggest the model may be sensitive to the specific examples in each validation batch.

 ++++++++++++++++++++++++++++++++++++
 Step 7: Evaluate the Model on the Test Set